m3db/m3/src/dbnode/encoding/proto/README.md

 If the second control bit is set to `1` then the remainder should be interpreted as a `varint` encoding the length of the `bytes` followed by the `bytes` themselves.

+### Compression Limitations

+This package will attempt to compress all scalar type fields at the top level of a message, but will not compress any data that is part of a `repeated`, `map` or `nested message` field.
+The `nested message` restriction may be lifted in the future, but the `repeated` and `map` restrictions are unlikely to change.

 ## Binary Format

 At a high level you can think about the way we perform compression of Protobuf messages as being akin to doing the following:

 1. Scanning each schema to identify which fields we can "extract out" and perform some form of streaming compression for as described in the `Compression Techniques` section.
-2. Maintaining an independent "stream" of compressed data for each field that we're applying custom compression to.
+2. Maintaining an independent "stream" of compressed data for each field that we're applying custom compression to, as well as for the timestamp that is shared by all fields.
 When a new write comes in, we would iterate over all the fields that we're compressing and encode the next value into the appropriate stream.

 In practice, a Protbuf message can have dozens of different fields and for performance reasons we don't want to maintain an independent stream for each field.
-So instead what we do is maintain one physical stream in which we interleave multiple different "logical" streams on a per-write basis.
+Instead, we maintain one physical stream in which we interleave multiple different "logical" streams on a per-write basis.
+The remainder of this section explains the exact binary format we use to accomplish this interleaving.

 ### Header